Collins’ Paderborn hold Fortuna Dusseldorf to goalless draw in Bundesliga restart | Goal.com

 There were other Africans on display for Paderborn on Saturday afternoon with Christopher Antwi-Adjei playing 88 minutes and replaced by Anthony Evans.
 The 26-year-old had two shots (off-target), one which was a big chance missed.

-Tunisia international Mohamed Drager played on the opposite flank of Collins for the entire game with 69 touches, 43 touches (89%), six accurate long balls from eight and three clearances.
+Tunisia international Mohamed Drager played on the opposite flank of Collins for the entire game with 69 touches, 43 accurate passes (89%), six accurate long balls from eight and three clearances.

 Moroccan-born Abdelhamid Sabiri came on for Kai Proger in the remaining 17 minutes of play.